-It’s probably no surprise that the Dolphin Nautilus CC and Nautilus CC Plus are basically the same robotic pool cleaner, but that the Plus model comes with a couple of little extras … and a little extra cost.
-Both of them are excellent robotic pool cleaners that are highly regarded by other pool owners and based on a design that when it hit the market was a difference maker.
+It’s probably no surprise that the Dolphin Nautilus CC and Nautilus CC Plus are basically the same robotic pool cleaner.
+The Plus model comes with a couple of little extras…at a higher price.
+Both are excellent robotic pool cleaners and highly regarded by pool owners, based on a design that was a difference-maker when it hit the market.
 Both will clean a pool quickly, and both are capable of scanning a pool and coming up with an optimal path that includes getting around obstacles on the bottom.
 Unlike other top-shelf robotic pool cleaners, these won’t break the bank.

 The performance advantage is really pretty basic here.
 Both cleaners have the same Clever Clean feature that scans a pool and creates an optimal cleaning course that maximizes time.
 Both have access to the same filters and the same scrubbing technology.
 Both can cover the same basic portion of a pool.
 The CC Plus has a longer power cord so that it can cover more pool.
 It also has a better tangle-free operation and slightly larger filters.
 For pretty obvious reasons, it gets the edge.

 We hate to sound like a broken record here, but these two models are the same basic cleaner, but with a few extras for the CC Plus.
 It follows that the CC is more affordable.
 You’re paying for less.
 Sometimes, when two models are pretty different and have different prices, it’s warranted to devote a little time to sort out which one is a better value and for what reasons.
 In this case, if you want Dolphin Nautilus-quality cleaning, you can get it for less with the CC.

 Neither model has the advantage in terms of durability, because they are basically the same frame.
 While there are some subtle differences in features and add-ons, none of these were intended to affect the overall durability of the cleaner and none do.
 So, no advantage.